How to Travel Southeast Asia on a Budget (Thailand, Cambodia, Vietnam)

 I had seen the hotel in a video on YouTube and a deep urge to visit this place shot up immediately.
 An infinity pool with a glass wall?!
 What else is there to say?

 By deciding spontaneously where to stay you can stay longer in places you enjoy and you don’t have to leave after just two nights.

 For booking our hotels and hostels we used Booking.com and our credit cards (be sure to take one with you).
 You can easily find pretty cheap spots all over the three countries we traveled.

 The first one in Phuket was the worst though (that’s a whole other story in and of itself), so we weren’t off to a good start as you can imagine.
 You just have to stay positive and know that it could only get better, right? 🤙🏻

-The night train cost us somewhere around $20.
+The night train cost us somewhere around $20 per person.

-Tuk-tuk drivers are famous for “suddenly” decided to show you all the sights in the city and then charge you more than necessary.
+For moving around within one city tuk-tuk drivers are your best bet.
+They are cheap and support the overall cultural immersiveness.
+However they are also famous for “suddenly” asking you if you want to see all the sights in the city and then charge you more than necessary.
 That’s why you have to decide on the price before you hop in the vehicle and clearly say where you want to go.
 I advise using Google Translator and your downloaded maps (you can easily download them in hotels via wifi).
 Prices for an average Tuk Tuk ride are $2 - $5.

 Most of the locals in Southeast Asia don’t speak English fluently, this, however, does not apply to hotel-/hostel- and tourist-center employees.
 You can ask them almost everything and you’ll get an understandable response.